 I had been making whole wheat bread in my breadmaker for years.
-I made the switch because I was frustrated with some of the ingredients that I found in store bought breads and wanted to make bread that I was comfortable eating because I knew exactly what was in it.
+I made the switch because I was frustrated with some of the ingredients that I found in store-bought bread and wanted to make bread that I was comfortable eating because I knew exactly what was in it.
 And I had perfected my traditional wheat bread in the breadmaker.
-When I first learned about sprouted grains I wanted to challenge myself to make a breadmaker bread that work with sprouted wheat.
+When I first learned about sprouted grains I wanted to challenge myself to make a breadmaker bread that works with sprouted wheat.
 The two different types of flours work very differently and so I had to try a few different times to get one that worked in the breadmaker!

 Working with sprouted wheat